 Sarah’s impatience with specialization continues to the present.
-She enjoys a career filled with a plethora of diverse projects including soloing in Handel’s Messiah with the St. Paul Chamber Orchestra, performing with Kanye West and Roomful of Teeth at the Hollywood Bowl, and recording cello and vocal soundscapes for the current Fog x FLO Fujiko Nakaya public art installation in Boston’s Emerald Necklace park system.
+She enjoys a career filled with a plethora of diverse projects including soloing in Handel’s Messiah with the St. Paul Chamber Orchestra, performing with Kanye West and Roomful of Teeth at the Hollywood Bowl, and recording cello and vocal soundscapes for the 2018 Fog x FLO Fujiko Nakaya public art installation in Boston’s Emerald Necklace park system.
 She has been hailed by The New York Times for her “radiant, liquid tone,” “exquisitely phrased,” and “sweetly dazzling singing” and by Opera UK for “a sound of remarkable purity.”
-Co-founder of Just Bach, a new monthly concert series in Madison, Wisconsin, Sarah is also the Artistic Director of the Handel Aria Competition.
+Co-founder of Just Bach, a monthly concert series in Madison, Wisconsin where she is the co-host of Musica Antiqua on 89.9 FM and the Artistic Director of the Handel Aria Competition.

 Recent memorable moments include performing Barber’s Knoxville: Summer of 1915 with The Colorado Symphony; Purcell’s The Fairy Queen, Handel’s Silete venti, and Bach’s Mass in B Minor with the Handel and Haydn Society; discovering a love of Webern through performing Op.
-13, 14, and 25 with Trinity Wall Street; making childhood Sarah very happy by performing Zweite Dame in Mozart’s Die Zauberflöte; singing John Zorn at the Louvre in front of the Mona Lisa; deepening her obsession with Benjamin Britten performing Les Illuminations with NOVUS NY; singing Handel’s Queen of Sheba wearing feathers and leather with the Trinity Baroque Orchestra; and countless performances with Lorelei Ensemble, a group of eight of the most astounding women on the planet.
+13, 14, and 25 with Trinity Wall Street; making childhood Sarah very happy by performing Zweite Dame in Mozart’s Die Zauberflöte; singing John Zorn in front of the Mona Lisa at the Louvre; deepening her obsession with Benjamin Britten in Les Illuminations with NOVUS NY; singing Handel’s Queen of Sheba wearing feathers and leather with the Trinity Baroque Orchestra; and countless performances with Lorelei Ensemble, a group of eight of the most astounding women on the planet.

 Among Sarah’s many recording collaborators are tUne-yArDs, John Zorn, the Choir of Trinity Wall Street, Paola Prestini, and Bang on a Can All-Stars Stars (Julia Wolfe’s 2015 Pulitzer Prize-winning work Anthracite Fields).
-Sarah is a featured soloist on numerous GRAMMY®-nominated albums including New York Polyphony’s Sing Thee Nowell and The Clarion Choir’s recording of Maximilian Steinberg’s Passion Week.
-She also appears as a soloist on the premiere recording of Du Yun's Angel’s Bone, winner of the 2017 Pulitzer Prize in Music, and as the impish fairy Verveine in the premiere recording of Le Dernier Sorcier by Pauline Garcia Viardot, to be released this December, also featuring mezzo-soprano Jamie Barton and bass-baritone Eric Owens in the title role.
+In 2019, Sarah sang the role of the Soul on the premiere recording of Dame Ethel Smyth’s symphony, The Prison, with The Experiential Orchestra.
+She is a featured soloist on numerous GRAMMY®-nominated albums including New York Polyphony’s Sing Thee Nowell and The Clarion Choir’s recording of Maximilian Steinberg’s Passion Week.
+Sarah also appears as a soloist on the premiere recording of Du Yun's Angel’s Bone, winner of the 2017 Pulitzer Prize in Music, and as the impish fairy Verveine in the premiere recording of Le Dernier Sorcier by Pauline Garcia Viardot, also featuring mezzo-soprano Jamie Barton and bass-baritone Eric Owens in the title role.